 After that, you have to be prepared for the monthly costs.

 The cage is the highest initial cost after the purchase.
-A big cockatoo cage can cost you anywhere between $ 100-$ 150, but some can go way over $400 like this one on Amazon.
+A big cockatoo cage can cost you anywhere between $ 100-$ 150, but some can go way over $400.

 There could be some initial costs because if you want to go for an initial checkup or want to buy them perch, bowls, and other dishes for the cage.